olgaminaieva/volvo-interview/README.md

 ## Results Reporting

 Report of the test cases/suites run could be seen in the Allure report.
-Please see the section How to generate a report from test results
+Please see the section: How to generate a report from test results

 ## Image Comparison Service